-The Crepeele site was identified from the results of the Casselman survey and excavated in 2003 and 2004.
+The Crepeele site was identified from the results of the Casselman survey and excavated in 2003.
+In 2004 the site was funded through the SCAPE project, directed by Bev Nicholson.
+The units were excavated by Crew Chief Tomasin Playford and crew.